Education (4-Year On-Campus)

 1. Suggested options include: Canadian Studies 201History 211, History 213; Indigenous Studies 201.
 Your Academic Requirements report lists all possible courses that can fulfill this requirement.
 It is your responsibility to check registration requirements and restrictions.
 First year students are ordinarily restricted to taking 200-level courses.
 Note that not all courses are offered every semester.

 2. Ensure to review the pre-requisites for MUSI 213.
-If you do not meet the pre-requisites, you may take another course from the following list: Music 209, 213, 232, 307 or Music Education 331, 341, 343, 413, 415, 417, 419.
-You may choose to take one of the other courses in a future semester.
+Your program requires you to take 2 courses from the following list: Music 209, 213, 232, 307 or Music Education 331, 341, 343, 413, 415, 417, 419.as well as 2 Drama courses.
+If you do not meet the pre-requisites for MUSI 213, we suggest taking a 200-level Drama course now, and taking your music courses in future terms.
 We always encourage you to connect with an Education Advisor if you need to discuss further.

 4. Please note that this degree only requires five option courses.
 Several Fine Arts Teachable Subject Area courses are at the 300-level or higher, and will be completed in subsequent years.
 Please connect with an Education Advisor if you have questions about how to best structure your degree, and when to complete option classes.